 A wombat's teeth are more like rodents than marsupials, thanks to one key feature - they never stop growing.
 Wombats lack canines but have tough incisors on the top and bottom jaw alongside their molars, and thanks to their rootless nature, the teeth continue to grow throughout the wombat's life.

-Still, you don't see wombats walking around with three feet long teeth, do you?
+Still, you don't see wombats walking around with three-foot-long teeth, do you?
 That's because as the tooth grows, the wombat erodes the older parts with a fibrous diet that often contains silica (an object that can be particularly abrasive to teeth).
-And this allows the wombat to maintain perfectly sized, healthy teeth.
+This allows the wombat to maintain perfectly sized, healthy teeth.